parkverdict

 Manzanar National Historic Site

-Two people and a dog walk down a dirt trail that cuts into a grassy hill with large trees 74EXCELLENT
+Two people and a dog walk down a dirt trail that cuts into a grassy hill with large trees 74WIDE RANGE

 National Historic Trail · AZ